-The proposed guidance offers recommendations to lung transplant programs on how to perform the six-minute walk test for their lung candidates, with specific recommendations for provision of supplemental oxygen during the test and safety considerations for the lung transplant candidate population.
-While the guidance does not include considerations for altitude, the Committee requested community feedback on whether any adjustments were needed to account for altitude when reporting six-minute walk distance.
+The proposed guidance offers recommendations to lung transplant programs on how to perform the sixminute walk test for their lung candidates, with specific recommendations for provision of supplemental oxygen during the test and safety considerations for the lung transplant candidate population.
+While the guidance does not include considerations for altitude, the Committee requests community feedback on whether any adjustments are needed to account for altitude when reporting six-minute walk distance.